About Dr. Behr

 Most significant contributions:

-Since opening a lab at McGill in 1999, I have led research that employs bacterial genetic methods to study the epidemiology and pathogenesis of mycobacterial diseases.
-I have published over 200 papers, with ~ 20,000 citations and an h-index of 72.
+Since opening a lab at McGill, I have led research that employs bacterial genetic methods to study the epidemiology and pathogenesis of mycobacterial diseases.
+Together with trainees and collaborators, we have published over 250 papers, with > 24,000 citations and an h-index > 75.
 Highlights include the following:

 4. Tuberculosis molecular epidemiology.
 Using a variety of genotyping techniques, our group has evaluated the evidence for TB transmission in Montreal, rural Quebec and Nunavik.
-Our studies in Nunavik most recently employed Whole Genome Sequencing (WGS) to track TB within a village that suffered a TB surge (Lee et al, JID, 2015, cited 64 times) and across the region (Lee et al, PNAS, 2015, cited 73 times).
-My standing in molecular epidemiology of TB has led to collaborations in South Africa (Verver, Am J Resp Crit Care Med, 2005, cited 512 times) and more recently, Vietnam, where I am doing the genotyping for a randomized controlled trial of TB prevention in Vietnam (Greg Fox, PI).
+Our studies in Nunavik tracked TB within a village that suffered a TB surge (Lee et al, JID, 2015, cited 72 times) and across the region, over time (Lee et al, PNAS, 2015, cited 86 times).
+We have contributed to studies looking at the importance of reinfection after treatment in South Africa (Verver, Am J Resp Crit Care Med, 2005, cited 550 times) and the role of M. orygis, rather than M. bovis, as the cause of zoonotic TB in India (Duffy et al, Lancet Microbe, 2020, cited 68 times).
+In ongoing work, our lab is genotyping bacterial isolates from a randomized controlled trial of TB prevention in Vietnam (Greg Fox, PI).

 Back to top